The Peterborough Theatre

 Why is this theatre at risk?

 The theatre closed after a major fire in 2009.
 It briefly reopened in 2011 and hosted successful winter seasons in 2013-14 and 2015-16.
 Outside of these seasons it was only used as a rehearsal space for a local choir.
-The building was under threat of redevelopment for residential use and a planning application has been submitted.
+The building was under threat of redevelopment for residential use and a planning application was submitted.
 Theatres Trust strongly objected to the proposals, in particular on the basis that the viability of the building as a theatre had yet to be disproven and the loss of cultural provision was contrary to both the local Core Strategy and also the National Planning Policy Framework.
 The Trust also met with Peterborough Civic Society and local supporters to provide advice on campaigning for the building, and supported the inclusion of the theatre on the list of Buildings of Local Importance.

 The planning application for residential redevelopment was refused in August 2017 on the basis that the application did not ‘adequately or robustly demonstrate that The Broadway is not viable as a cultural/entertainment/leisure venue’ and the ‘loss of the theatre would result in a significant loss of amenity to the people of Peterborough with no replacement provision being made.’

-Image: The Broadway Theatre, Ian Grundy
+Image: The Peterborough Theatre, Ian Grundy